Accessories & Education

 You have no items in your shopping cart.

 "HEEEEELP!
 I just got these awesome new Sam Villa crane handle shears and I seem to be struggling with how to hold or palm them while I'm cutting hair.
 Whats going on?"
-We do hear this from time to time and fortunately, weve got the tips and tricks to have you rocking and rolling your new shears in no time!
+We do hear this from time to time and fortunately, weve got the tips and tricks to have you rocking and rolling your new professional shears in no time!

 Whether you are a recent graduate of Cosmetology School or a 30-year veteran stylist, making the transition to a crane handle shear can in some cases be a slight challenge.
 For starters, congratulations on making the decision to cut healthier.
 By being able to hold your shears in the natural hand position and not having to keep your elbow elevated, you will add years to your cutting career and avoid potential injuries and expensive surgeries that will keep you from working behind the chair.